 Sustainability Terms and Conditions

-- Designate a person responsible for sustainability.
+- Designate a person to be responsible for sustainability at your booth.

 - Turn off all electricity during hall closures, unless perishable goods are at risk of spoiling.

 - Ensure that 25% of lighting is energy efficient, if used (i.e. LED lights, EnergyStar certified bulbs).

 - Consolidate shipments with their own travel, or use a SmartWay certified hauler.

 - Use a water reclamation system in booths if a water element is used.

 - Have sustainability criteria for purchasing of booth materials.
 This means purchased materials must demonstrate at least one of the following attributes: reusable, recyclable, recycled content, provides social good/social value, bears a recognizable eco-label.